Meghan Camarena: Career

 In February 2022, Camarena made her comic book debut co-writing the 12th issue of Radiant Black alongside Kyle Higgins.
 Late that year it was announced that Camarena would be co-writing a Radiant Pink miniseries, a part of Image's Massive-Verse, with Melissa Flores, with the first issue set to debut in December 2022.
+In April 2023, it was announced that Camarena and Flores would be doing a one-shot comic continuation of Power Rangers Hyperforce, that is set to release in July 2023 by Boom!
+Studios.

 Camarena has appeared at several conventions including multiple VidCons, SXSW, Playlist Live and various Comic-Cons.
 In 2016, she was an L.A.
 Biz Women of Influence honoree.
 She cited Tina Fey and Amy Poehler as some of her biggest influences and inspirations.
 She and YouTuber Jacksepticeye hosted the Level Up! games panel at the D23 Expo 2017.

 Personal life

 Camarena is half-Mexican and half German-Irish.
-She lives in the Los Angeles area.
 She moved to Los Angeles in 2011.
-She identifies as queer.
+She is pansexual.

 In addition to attending YouTube related conventions, she has participated as a cosplayer, an activity she has done since 2011.
 She, Graceffa and YouTuber Catherine Valdes had also created a band called The Tributes with music video parodies based on The Hunger Games film series.